 This vocabulary mobile app is a personal favorite of mine, with its crisp audio, flashcard feature and “Getting Around” section, which will come in handy if you need some basic travel vocabulary.

 SpeakEasy Russian also helps you learn some more practical everyday phrases not covered by other apps, and its paid version is worth the upgrade, offering hundreds of more phrases on topics like the environment and medicine.

 Russian Dictionary + by iThinkdiff

-Use this Russian mobile dictionary app to look up some of the tougher vocabulary found in GLOSS.
-Your mastery of Russian reading will skyrocket once you’re able to understand the many economic, political and technical terms in GLOSS’s excerpts.
+Use this Russian mobile dictionary app to look up some of the tougher vocabulary you might find while learning the language.
+Your mastery of Russian reading will skyrocket once you’re able to understand advanced topics thanks to this cute, little resource.